1. ArchDaily

 Does it Pay to Invest in Good Architecture?
 The Case of 'The Iceberg' in Aarhus, Denmark

 Balance is key, and a good design will never be complete if it's not economically efficient.
 How do we achieve this ideal?
-We reviewed the design process for 'The Iceberg' in Aarhus, Denmark.
-A project that managed to convince the authorities and investors when proposing a high-impact and tight-budget design, which in its form seeks to respond to the objective of guaranteeing the quality of life of its users and their neighbors.
+We reviewed the design process for 'The Iceberg' in Aarhus, Denmark, a project that managed to convince the authorities and investors by proposing a high-impact and tight-budget design, which seeks to respond to the objective of guaranteeing the quality of life of its users and their neighbors.

 CEBRA to Design Green-Roofed, Underground Visitor Center in Southern Denmark